vitaeld/ecommercetest/README.md

 * Adding products from the cart
 * Removing products to the cart
 * Checkout process
-* Installing Project requires Windows OS and NodeJS + NPM(Node Package Manager), Firefox browser to be installed.
+Project requires Windows OS and NodeJS + NPM(Node Package Manager), Firefox browser to be installed.

 Download project zip file to the desired directory.